 When you use the wrong tool to perform a task that it is not supposed to do, it can have some negative impact.
 Some tools are too abrasive to perform specific tasks and can scratch your property and cause permanent damage.
 If you use a hard brush to clean your carpet, it will damage it.
 If you’re using a steam cleaner to get rid of pet urine can only make thing worse.
 The same is valid for dog poop, urine and smell too.

-Carpets need a soft brush because they are made of fiber.
-The same applies to cleaning other areas of your house.
+Carpets need a soft brush because they are made of fibre.
+The same applies to clean other areas of your house.
 You should, therefore, use the right equipment.
 You can use hard brushes to clean woods, plastic, and other soft metals.
 You might want to get expert advice if you are not sure of how to handle specific cleaning tools correctly.

 Not replacing your sink sponge regularly